Is 'Race Science' Making A Comeback?

 Code Switch: I guess we should start with the obvious question.
 What is race science?

-Angela Saini: Once upon a time, in the 19th and early 20th century, race science was just science.
+Once upon a time, in the 19th and early 20th century, race science was just science.
 It was very widely accepted that races exist biologically, that possibly we are different species or different breeds as human beings, and that there might be a racial hierarchy between us.

-After the Second World War, when we saw eugenics play out — saw the consequences of Nazi racial hygiene in the Holocaust, the world kind of took a collective intake of breath and tried to put its house in order.
-So scientists, policy makers, the United Nations all came together and decided, race has no place in biology anymore.
+After the Second World War, when we saw eugenics play out — saw the consequences of Nazi racial hygiene in the Holocaust — the world kind of took a collective intake of breath and tried to put its house in order.
+So scientists, policymakers, the United Nations all came together and decided race has no place in biology anymore.
 It's not scientifically accurate.
 Race is not how difference plays out in the real world.

 But there were two problems with this.
 Number one was the hardcore scientific racists.
 This includes Nazi race scientists.
 So the ones who believed that whites were superior, that slavery was justified, that segregation was justified.
-They kept scientific racism alive within a small, but very active global network.
+They kept scientific racism alive within a small, but very active, global network.

 The other aspect is mainstream science.
 Did everyday scientists really abandon these ideas completely?
-My argument is, no. They clung on to them, partly because, of course, racism was still there in society.
+My argument is no. They clung on to them partly because, of course, racism was still there in society.
 We still had racism all around the world, discrimination embedded in the structures of institutions.
 And that means even to this day, there are still scientists who, despite knowing better, and despite being mainstream, good-hearted, well-intentioned scientists, still sometimes invoke race in scientific research, particularly medical research, when it's inappropriate.

 Should we even be talking about race anymore?